ckeditor/ckeditor5/packages/ckeditor5-font/docs/features/font-family.md

 {@snippet features/build-font-family-source}

 The {@link module:font/fontfamily~FontFamily} feature enables support for setting font family.
+This feature allows to control size of a text by inline `<span>` elements with a `font-family` CSS set in style attribute.

 ## Demo